attilammagyar/js80p/README.md

 A synth flute sound with a couple of tricks: the pitch of the notes decreases slightly when they end, and the mod wheel adds a little embellishment to the beginning of each note.
-Aftertouch ads more emphasis to the note.
+Aftertouch adds more emphasis to the note.

 <a id="preset-fm-womp-1"></a>